ihh300/ihh300.github.io/_pages/archive.md

   caption: "Data science ©ihh300"
 classes: wide
 ---
-Machine Learning is a field of artificial intelligence that studies the methods of building models that can be trained, as well as algorithms for their construction and learning.
+Machine Learning is a field of artificial intelligence dedicated to build algorithms and models, supervised or unsupervised, so to infer, predict and answer specific busines or societal questions.
 I blog about my projects to document my portfolio.

 {% for post in site.posts %}